Kevin R. Johnson, Ed.D.

 A Phi Beta Kappa and Magna Cum Laude graduate of Morehouse College, Dr. Johnson was awarded the Martin Luther King Jr. and Oprah Winfrey scholarships.
 He earned a Master of Divinity degree as a Union Scholar from Union Theological Seminary, and later earned the Doctor of Education (Ed.D.) degree in Organizational Leadership and Transformational Learning from Columbia University.

-He is married to Mrs. Kimya S. P. Johnson, Esq., Director of Diversity, Inclusion & Pro Bono a labor and employment attorney at the law firm of Cozen O’Connor.
+He is married to Mrs. Kimya S. P. Johnson, Esq., a labor and employment attorney and Co-Chair of the Diversity & Inclusion (D&I) Practice at the law firm of Ogletree Deakins.
 They are Philadelphia residents and are proud parents of their son and two daughters.